-Arnold Clark Cup: Spain v Canada
+Putellas scores as Spain beat Canada

 Post update

-Attempt blocked.
-Alexia Putellas (Spain) left footed shot from outside the box is blocked.
-Assisted by Sheila García.
+Attempt missed.
+Esther González (Spain) right footed shot from the right side of the box is close, but misses to the right.
+Assisted by Alexia Putellas.

 Post update